 By meeting the special needs of your growing kitten, you can protect your kitten against illness and parasites and establish good wellness habits for a lifetime of health, good behavior and friendship.

 Congratulations on your new kitten!
-A kitten is a joy and a treasure and a whole lot of work!
+A kitten is a joy and a treasure!
 Thank you for allowing us to help you care for your kitten.
 There is nothing more fun for us than a new kitten visit!
-We are happy to help you figure out your new family member's needs and we have lots of hand-outs and information on every aspect of kitten care.
+We are happy to help you figure out your new family member's needs and are excited to share information on every aspect of kitten care.
 Please don't hesitate to ask us for help as you and your kitten make your way through kittenhood.
 Enjoy!!!!!!!!

 Be Overprotective for 16 Weeks